-An ancient and atmospheric site with a wonderful variety of chalk grassland flowers and butterflies
+Nationally important for its archaeology as well as its wildlife, this ancient and atmospheric site has a wonderful variety of chalk grassland flowers and butterflies.

 Bronze Age beginnings

 It is impossible to say for certain what this countryside looked like when its Bronze Age inhabitants were constructing their burial mounds, known as 'barrows', but it was likely to have been covered by woodland.
 The now characteristic open, rolling grassland of the Berkshire Downs was certainly shaped by people.

 Seven Barrows (there are actually 30 in the vicinity) may have been one of the first areas to have been cleared by early humans.
 It has long provided a home for grassland plants and butterflies.
 Until comparatively recently, such flower-rich chalk grassland was widespread over the Downs, but now few wildlife havens are left because of intensive farming.
 This area probably survived because the barrows make it physically difficult to plough the land.

 More than 150 plant species have been recorded on this old chalk grassland including horseshoe vetch, chalk milkwort, chalk fragrant-orchid, the delicate blue harebell and the purple-blue clustered bellflower.